Lowell Park – Cotuit Kettleers

 Crowds at Kettleer games are similar to those at the other Cape League games, with a mix of locals and tourists present.
 If you are looking to avoid the larger crowds, try and attend a game in June, before tourist season picks up steam.
 Cotuit generally draws around 1,000 fans per game, good for the middle of the pack in the Cape League.
 Fans who come to games on the Cape are, for the most part, very knowledgeable about the game of baseball, and are really into the game being played, despite the laid-back atmosphere at the park.

 Cotuit is located on the southern coast of Cape Cod, about halfway between Falmouth and Hyannis.
-Lowell Park is located about a mile off of Route 28, which runs along the coastline.
+Lowell Park is located a little over a mile off of Route 28, which runs along the coastline.
 There is no public transportation serving the area, so driving is the best way to reach Lowell Park.

 Parking is available in a small lot adjacent to the ballpark (beware of foul balls if parking here), on the streets around Lowell Park (just watch the signs, as some areas are restricted), and in a nearby elementary school parking lot.

-Once inside Lowell Park, you will have your choice of two large grandstands on either baseline.
-The third base grandstand is brand new, having been built for the 2014 season.
+Once inside Lowell Park, seating consists of two grandstands on either baseline.
+The larger third base grandstand is newer, having been built for the 2014 season.
 Both grandstands are handicapped accessible.
-Fans wishing to bring their own lawn chairs will find ample room beyond either grandstand.
+Fans wishing to bring their own lawn chairs will find ample room further down the foul lines beyond either grandstand.
 There is a picnic grove on the left field line with a few picnic tables and benches for fans wanting to sit in the shade.
 One unique aspect of Lowell Park is that fans can walk all the way around the field and choose to watch the action from any number of vantage points.

 Lowell Park has a permanent structure behind the third base grandstand which contains a pair of large, clean bathrooms.
 It’s a luxury that not every ballpark in this league enjoys.